20 Muddy-approved attractions in Norfolk

 In-the-know-intel: FRANKS BAR, Bedford St, Norwich

-A stone’s throw from Jarrold’s chichi department store, Frank’s is the best stop-off in the city centre for that post-shopping urgent hunger and cool enough to be seen with your teenager in (honest).
+A stone’s throw from Jarrold’s chichi department store, Frank’s is the best stop-off in the city centre for that post-shopping urgent hunger and it’s cool enough to be seen there with your teenager (honest).
 Homely, relaxed and on the pulse locally, Frank’s is great for both a quiet lunch with a friend or a celebratory evening of drinking.
 The tapas is fuelling and scrumptious and the perfect accompaniment to a reviving espresso martini.

 LIVE MUSIC / SHOW